sayedmoataz/Concepts_of_Programming_Languages_CS317/README.md

-# Instagram-Bot
+Team Project

+Course name : Concepts of programmin language

-Instagram Bot The Instagram bot project is made to automate some of the basic tasks like automatically liking, commenting or following people.
+  a bot project is made to automate some of the basic tasks

+  1- automatically liking ''' My Role ++ integrate functions together and test it '''

+  2- automatically commenting

+  3- automatically following

   The frequency must be low because sending excessive requests to Instagram servers might get you deactivated.

-#Rquirements
+Rquirements

   install selenium

+    pip install selenium

-    by write "pip install selenium" at CMD install time libraries
+  install time libraries

+    pip install times

-    by write "pip install times" at CMD install google chrome or firefox and thier drivers google chrome driver attached with main file
+  install google chrome or firefox and thier drivers

+    google chrome driver attached with main file